 • The Special Conditions: the 7 articles of the Special Conditions describe the main elements of the Action.
 (See below to find out what is covered by each article).

-• The Annex II: is the General Conditions of the Agreement which set general administrative, financial and managerial conditions governing the implementation of a DG ECHO funded Action.
-Annex II is an integral part of the Agreement, even if not materially attached to it.
+• The Annex II: is the General Conditions of the Agreement which set general administrative, financial and managerial conditions governing the implementation of a humanitarian aid DG ECHO funded Action.
+Annex II is an integral part of the Agreement, even if not always materially attached to it.

-• The Annex IIa: includes the Provisions applicable only to Multi-Partner Contribution Agreements.
-Annex IIa applies only in cases where two or more DG ECHO Partners entitled to work under indirect management co-sign a HACA to implement together a DG ECHO funded Action (“multi-Partner HACA”).
-It describes the roles and responsibilities of the parties participating in the Action.
+• The Annex IIa: includes the provisions applicable only to Multi-Partner Humanitarian Aid Contribution Agreements.
+It applies where two or more DG ECHO Partners, entitled to work under indirect management, implement together a DG ECHO funded Action under a HACA (“multi-Partner HACA”).
+It sets out the roles and responsibilities of the parties participating in the Action.

-• The Annex III: is the Management Declaration, a formal declaration that the Partner has to provide, based on the template, either annually or with every progress and final report – according to what is explicitly foreseen in Article 1.5 of the Special Conditions.
+• The Annex III: is the Management Declaration, a formal declaration that the Organisation must provide using the template available in the Reference Documents section of this website.
+It must be submitted either annually or with every progress report (related to a payment request) and final report – as explicitly foreseen in Article 1.5 of the Special Conditions.

-Each Agreement concluded between DG ECHO and the concerned Partner has a reference number (a code attributed to a project when selected for contribution and complementary to the project number ) indicated in the heading of the Agreement together with the project number (Project number is the code associated to a proposal submitted to DG ECHO.
-Normally it follows this structure [year]/[number] ).
+Each Agreement concluded between DG ECHO and the concerned Organisation has a reference number assigned to a project when selected for contribution and complementary to the project number.
+This Agreement reference number is indicated in the heading of the Agreement together with the project number.
+The project number is the code associated with the proposal submitted to DG ECHO and normally follows the structure [year]/[number].

 While the language of the Agreement is English, as stated in Article 5 of the Special Conditions, all communication in connection with the Agreement, including reports, shall be in English, or where appropriate, in French.
 The language of the e-Single Form determines the language to be used for reporting.